MinaProtocol/mina/frontend/website/jobs/visual-motion-designer.markdown

 ## Requirements

 - Work on-site in a San Francisco based office
-- Deadline driven, organized and detail-obsessed
+- Deadline driven, organized, and detail-obsessed

 ## Responsibilities